meisben/easyEEZYbotARM/README.md

 The code library allows the user to easily map x,y,z co-ordinates to joint angles, so that the EEZYbotARM can be controlled in 3-D space
 ![inverseKinematics](images/inverseKinematics.png)

-## Installation (python)
+## Installation
+This code library is distributed with python and arduino components.
+The python code is responsible for high level kinematics calculations and simulation.
+The arduino code is responsbile for low level servo control.

+### Installation - python

-This code is distributed as a python package.
+This python code is distributed as a python package.
 A setup file is included and so dependent libraries should install with the package.

 To install the package on Windows, OS X or Linux, download the zip file or clone the repository.
 Then open a terminal window, cd to the setup directory and install the package using pip command: